TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff.md

-adjacent-pair circuit structure is **required**, and that the effect spans Qiskit 1.4.6 through 2.5.2 unchanged. `VF2Layout` and `VF2PostLayout` account for 99.9% of the time, each consuming the level-3 call budget in full and reporting `NO_SOLUTION_FOUND` for a layout that provably exists. **Qiskit's own VF2 implementation uses the VF2++ node ordering** (`with_vf2pp_ordering()`, read from source 2026-09-11) — the same heuristic whose failure on exactly this pattern is measured below against `rustworkx`.
-Whether the two implementations fail for the same reason is not established.
+adjacent-pair circuit structure is **required**, and that the effect spans Qiskit 1.4.6 through 2.5.2 unchanged. `VF2Layout` and `VF2PostLayout` account for 99.9% of the time, each consuming the level-3 call budget in full and reporting `NO_SOLUTION_FOUND` for a layout that provably exists. **The failure is ordering-dependent inside Qiskit's own implementation**: permuting the coupling graph's node indices via `shuffle_seed` turns `NO_SOLUTION_FOUND` into `SOLUTION_FOUND` in 4 of 30 seeds on an unchanged saturated grid, and `VF2PostLayout` succeeds on the *same four seeds* (2026-09-11).
+Finding the layout does not make either pass faster, though — see that section for a prediction this refuted.
 One topology family (`CouplingMap.from_grid`).

 **This is not a finding about PSF-Zero.** It surfaced while benchmarking PSF-Zero against coupling maps, but it is a property of Qiskit's transpiler and it affects